afvanwoudenberg/stemwijzer/README.md

-# Stemwijzer Analysis
+# Stemwijzer

-An exploratory analysis of Dutch political party positions based on data from [Stemwijzer](https://www.stemwijzer.nl/), the official voting advice website for the 2025 parliamentary elections.
+An exploratory analysis of Dutch political party positions based on data from [Stemwijzer](https://www.stemwijzer.nl/), a voting advice website.

 This project scrapes party positions on 30 political issues and uses dimensionality reduction techniques (t-SNE and PCA) to visualize ideological patterns and clusters.